The Complete Honest Hands-On Review Of Panasonic EVA1

 So battery times are good – I can usually last one day of continuous shooting on two big batteries, and a Vlock will last longer than you will).

-Again, the need to save on weight has meant the camera doesn’t come with a separate EVF like the C200 or DSLRs, nor does it get shipped with its own specially designed loupe a-la the Sony FS.
+Again, the need to save weight has meant the camera doesn’t come with a separate EVF like the C200 or DSLRs, nor does it ship with its own specially designed loupe, like the Sony FS.

 You need to factor in a 3rd party loupe or EVF